wilsonluc/shismo-manager/rest-api/shismo-manager/README.md

 Make sure to CD in here first

 `npm i` to install modules
-`serverless deploy` to deploy as lambda function (may need to login via aws first) `serverless invoke local --function hello --path event.json` to test API
+`serverless remove --verbose` if things go wrong and need to undeploy `serverless deploy --verbose` to deploy as lambda function (may need to login via aws first) `serverless invoke local --function hello --path event.json` to test API